baiye225/MineSweeper/README.md

 ![image](https://github.com/baiye225/MineSweeper/assets/12750766/93164deb-2639-4179-ad10-69a5e3a94f27)

 # Update
+# V2.1 Auto show unclicked space
+Involved dual-click event to display unclicked space automatically if the current surrounding mines are clear

 # V2.0 Flexible mine generation
 1. Can customize the mine width and height.
 2. Dynamic distribution based on the mine map